 No. This has not been the case in nearly 20 years and yet it is common misinformation that still circulates throughout the Fraternity.
 When you fill out an application for admission, you supply information on your monthly income.
 This is weighed against what it will cost you to live on campus, depending on your needs.
 If there is a discrepancy between the cost and your income and you are an Ohio Mason in good standing, the Masonic Home Foundation may be able to help make up the discrepancy, if you qualify.

 The answer is Yes; however, the criterion to assist Ohio Master Masons financially is clearly limited to 55 and older.
 Anyone under 55 can receive help through the OMH Resource Center free of charge.
 The Resource Center functions as an information and referral service to anyone who calls.
+We also have an emergency financial assistance program for those who qualify.

 Donors are in complete control of how their gifts are used.
 When a contribution is received, the donor may choose to say, “I want my gift to benefit Master Masons and their families.”
 100% of that gift is used to assist worthy and distressed Master Masons, their wives, widows and families through OMH financial assistance programs.